• Skip to primary navigation

 Can I use a different size pan for the crust?

 Yes!
-This recipe makes enough for the bottom of a 9" x 13" or the bottom and sides of a 9" pie plate with some left over.
+This recipe makes enough for the bottom of a 9 x 13 inch baking dish or the bottom and sides of a 9 inch pie plate with some left over.
+Add the extra crumb mixture to the bottom of a muffin tin for smaller pies!

 Does this pie crust taste like almonds?